Anshuldhakate/Comment-System-App/README.md

 ## Description

-This is a comment system application built with React, Firebase, and ReactQuill.
+This comment system application was built with React, Firebase, and ReactQuill.
 Users can sign in with Google, post comments, reply to comments, and upload files.
-The application uses Firestore for storing comments and Firebase Storage for file attachments.
+The application uses Firestore to store comments and Firebase Storage to store file attachments.

 <br/>
 <img width="229" alt="Screenshot 2024-08-20 215935" src="https://github.com/user-attachments/assets/81cf2dc2-2be9-42f8-8ec7-54699e2fccc0">